ERSM30370 - Restricted Securities

 • acquired on or after 2 December 2004 under arrangements, one of the main purposes of which is the avoidance of tax or NICs (ITEPA03/S431B) – see ERSM30380.

-• Where the employee is either not resident or not ordinarily resident in the UK (see ERSM30300)
+• Where the employee is not resident in the UK (see ERSM30300)

 Electing out of basic rule

-An election may be made under ITEPA03/S425 (3), between the employer and employee so that a charge arises on the actual market value on acquisition of the forfeitable security and the charges detailed above would not apply.
-Any election is to be made by agreement, must be in a form approved by the Board of Inland Revenue, must not be made more than 14 days after the acquisition of the securities and is irrevocable.
+An election may be made under ITEPA03/S425 (3), between the employer and employee so that a money’s worth, general earnings charge arises on the actual market value on acquisition of the forfeitable security.
+Any election is to be made by agreement, must be in a form approved by the HMRC Commissioners, must not be made more than 14 days after the acquisition of the securities and is irrevocable.
 Examples of election forms can be found by clicking on the links below:

 There is no refund of income tax (or NICs) if the market value of the securities is lower when the restrictions are lifted than when they were acquired.
 This also applies if after entering into the election the employee loses his job and the shares are sold at less than the amount paid for them or, indeed, are surrendered for nil.
 The approved election formats include a declaration to this effect.